Director, Te Pūnaha Matatini

 Deputy Director, Education and Outreach

-Siouxsie has made a career of combining her twin passions of bioluminescence (think glow worms and fireflies) and infectious diseases.
-In a nutshell, Siouxsie and her team make nasty bacteria glow in the dark to better understand how superbugs cause disease and to find new medicines.
-Siouxsie is also a keen blogger, podcaster, artist, curator and media science commentator and has won a hat trick of prizes for her efforts.
+Siouxsie is an award-winning scientist who has made a career of manipulating microbes.
+She and her team make bacteria glow in the dark to understand how infectious microbes make us sick and to find new medicines.
+Siouxsie is also an enthusiastic tweeter, blogger, artist, curator and media science commentator and has won numerous prizes for her efforts, including the Prime Minister’s Science Media Communication Prize.
+In 2017, she published her first book, ‘Antibiotic resistance: the end of modern medicine?’, as part of the BWB Texts series.
 More about Siouxsie here.

 Deputy Director, Industry and Stakeholder Engagement